-In their continuous effort to tell lies and divert public opinion for fake causes, the Powerof49 campaigners are out with yet another lying campaign on literacy of Indian women.
+In their continuous effort to tell lies and divert public opinion for fake causes, the Powerof49 campaigners are out with yet another lying campaign on the literacy of Indian women.
 This article on Jaagore website refers to a UN article that gives women literacy figures from 2001.
-Probably the Jaagore campaigners forgot that we are living in 2014 and there are many such studies done by many more feminist groups, researchers and different UN groups.
-So if this UN page was recent study as claimed by the Jaagore website, then it would have referred to some of the recent findings by either UNDP, UN Women’s Organization or even from some of the studies done by the Indian researchers.
+Probably the Jaagore campaigners forgot that we are living in 2014 and there are many such studies done by many more feminist groups, researchers, and different UN groups.
+So if this UN page was a recent study as claimed by the Jaagore website, then it would have referred to some of the recent findings by either UNDP, UN Women’s Organization or even from some of the studies done by the Indian researchers.

 Please note that by saying that the campaigners are telling lies for the poor literacy of Indian women this article is not trying to undermine the issue or the need for Indian women to get literate.
 The only protest that this article tries to bring in is the reason behind poor literacy is not the following as mentioned by the website (Note, the website says – “Here are some of the ridiculous reasons why girls are now allowed to go to school!”
 Since the article is about showing how Indian women are lagging in literacy so there is a strong reason to believe that the word ‘now’ in the above line is a typo on the Jaagore website and the line should read – “Here are some of the ridiculous reasons why girls are not allowed to go to school!”